 The U.S. Commercial Service is represented in Mexico in the Commercial Section of the U.S. Embassy in Mexico City as well as with the U.S. Consulates in Monterrey and Guadalajara.
 All four offices offer dynamic internship experiences and the chance to learn more about U.S. Commercial Service programs and activities.
 Internships with the U.S. Commercial Service are ideal for students of international business, international affairs, economics, political science or those with prior international work experience.

 Commercial Service interns are chosen through a highly selective process.
 It is imperative that one is able to communicate in a professional environment, be enthusiastic, and willing to learn.
-The U.S. Commercial Service seeks hard-working, responsible interns of the college/university junior, senior or graduate student level.
+The U.S. Commercial Service seeks hard-working, responsible interns of the college/university junior, undergraduates.
 To begin the application process, please send a statement of interest and your resume/CV to the CS Mexico Intern Coordinator Steve.Alley@trade.gov